mdarnall/mdarnall.github.io/source/_posts/2011-12-05-javascript-patterns.markdown

     }
 ```

-##### Scope
+###### Scope
 Scope is determined by functions, not by blocks in JavaScript.
 Parameters and variables defined in a function are not visible outside
 of that function.
-Also variables declared inside a function are visible
+Also, variables declared inside a function are visible
-anywhere everywhere within a function.
-One interesting case is when an
+anywhere within it -  One interesting case is when an
-inner function has a longer lifetime than its outer function:
+inner function has a longer lifetime than its outer function.

-Immediate Functions
+###### Immediate Functions
 A pattern that wraps a function and immediately executes it.
 It helps
 avoid poluting the global namespace and also creates a closure,
 protecting _private_ variables.